Rituals of Meaning

 Emotional Well-being Relationships

 When I was a child, my mother and father did an amazing job of creating Christmas magic.
 I used to rearrange the presents under the tree every night and watch all those wonderful Christmas movies.
 And, like most kids, I got up at 5:00 am when it was still dark to sneak downstairs to see what Santa had left.
-My memories are full of wonder.
-I enjoyed every minute of Christmas dinner and then Christmas week, when so many friends came to our ski town for vacation.
+I enjoyed every minute of Christmas dinner and then Christmas week when so many friends came to our ski town for vacation.

-I turned that guilt into buying more and more.
-As the girls got older, this became more and more expensive.
-After my divorce, when the girls were 16 and 18, I really went overboard.
-They had to take a break from opening presents because there were simply too many.
-The unwrapping went far into Christmas afternoon!
+When I got married, I did everything in my power to recreate the magic of my own childhood for my daughters on Christmas morning.
+But I was also working long hours, so I also felt guilty.
+And I turned that guilt into buying more and more.
+As the girls got older, this became quite expensive.
+After my divorce, I really went overboard.
+They had to take a break from opening presents because there were simply too many!
+And it was certainly stressful trying to do more and more each year.

 If you are willing to truly invest in what has the most meaning for you, you will also be a beacon of sanity and magic for which your entire family will be grateful.
 Maybe not immediately, but eventually.
 This will be a family legacy—a new mindful ritual—that everyone will want to carry on for generations.